chingc/demo-github-actions/README.md

 <details>

-<summary>Using javascript in your workflow.</summary>

-<br/>GitHub provides an action that lets you easily write javascript directly in your workflow.

-The action also includes an object with the current workflow context, references to other useful packages, and it's a pre-authenticated octokit/rest.js client.
+<summary>Scripting in workflows.</summary>

+<br/>Easily and quickly write JavaScript in your workflow that uses the GitHub API and the workflow run context.
+The action includes a pre-authenticated octokit/rest.js client and references to many other useful packages.

 - Uses `actions/github-script`